Ashwag-ta/FuDiCo/README.md

 ## Precompute Diffusion Operators and Fusion-to-Subgraph Paths (Optional)

-To precompute the diffusion operators and fusion-to-subgraph paths, run:
+To recompute the diffusion operators and fusion-to-subgraph paths, run:

 ```bash
 python precompute_graph_diffusion_and_paths.py